-As a result, Mint bureaucrats are incapable or unwilling to find any creative ways of increasing production.
+As a result, Mint bureaucrats are either incapable or unwilling (or both) to find any creative ways of increasing production.
 Always operating hand-to-mouth on blanks, they've pointedly refused to build up surpluses of the blanks during periods of slower demand.
-God forbid the U.S. Mint actually have extra silver sitting on the shelf!
+God forbid the U.S. Mint has extra silver sitting on the shelf!

-Furthermore, only the Sunshine Mint is currently supplying blanks to the U.S. Mint for its Silver Eagle program.
+Furthermore, the Sunshine Mint is the only major supplier of blanks to the U.S. Mint for its Silver Eagle program.

 The U.S. Mint is reportedly difficult to work with… and as a result, few private mints in the U.S. are interested in diverting silver production to government purchasing managers when they are already more than swamped with private demand.

 Year to date, the Mint has made only 11.6 million ounces of silver bullion American Eagles available for sale.
-That’s about half of what has been supplied through the first seven months of previous years when silver bullion demand has been similarly strong.
+Sadly, that’s about half of what it supplied through the first seven months of previous years when silver bullion demand has been similarly strong.

 The U.S. Mint Is Violating Its Statutory Duty to Supply the Market

 It gets worse.
-U.S. Mint officials are actually violating their statutory duty to produce enough coins to meet market demand.
+U.S. Mint officials are also violating their statutory duty to produce enough coins to meet market demand.

 The law (31 U.S. Code § 5112(e)) states, “the [Treasury] Secretary shall mint and issue, in qualities and quantities that the Secretary determines are sufficient to meet public demand coins which— (1) are 40.6 millimeters in diameter and weight 31.103 grams; (2) contain .999 fine silver; (3) have a design— (A) symbolic of Liberty on the obverse side; and (B) of an eagle on the reverse side.”

-The Treasury Secretary is allowed to “determine” the quantities that are sufficient, so a great deal of subjectivity is built in to the “shall mint” mandate.
-The market, though, has clearly determined that the quantities of Silver Eagles being minted is insufficient.
+The Treasury Secretary is allowed to “determine” the sufficient quantities, so a great deal of subjectivity is built into the “shall mint” mandate.
+The market, though, has determined that the quantities of Silver Eagles being minted are insufficient.